sgringwe/spree_contact_us/README.md

+# Planned changes
+* Add a captcha
+* Fix the header and footer link to point to the right location, even if spree is not mounted at root.
+* Add an admin page for viewing messages sent, editing the email to send messages to, and other configuration options.

 # SpreeContactUs [![Build Status](https://secure.travis-ci.org/jdutil/spree_contact_us.png)](http://travis-ci.org/jdutil/spree_contact_us) [![Dependency Status](https://gemnasium.com/jdutil/spree_contact_us.png?travis)](https://gemnasium.com/jdutil/spree_contact_us) [![Click here to lend your support to: SpreeContactUs and make a donation at www.pledgie.com !](https://www.pledgie.com/campaigns/17259.png?skin_name=chrome)][pledgie]
 A Rails 3+ Engine providing a basic contact form as a Spree Extension.